lyz-code/blue-book/docs/devops/helmfile.md

     the last of the steps of this *long* process, the team is blocked by you.
     So prioritize to commit the next stable version to the version control repository.
-* Once you've checked that all the desired upgrades are working, run `helmfile --environment=production diff`.
+* Once you've checked that all the desired upgrades are working, change the context to the production cluster and run `helmfile --environment=production diff`.
 This review should be quick, as it should be the same as the *staging* one.
 * Now upgrade the production environment with `helmfile --environment=production apply`.
+* Check that all the helm deployments are well deployed with `helm list -A
+    | grep -v deployed`
 * Wait another 20 minutes and check that everything is working.
 * Make a commit with the new lockfile and upload it to the version control repository.